ShawnZou717/SWIMSimulation/README.md

 # SWIM Simulation
 This software is constructed to simulate the DWS (dicrectional wave spectrum) detection process of SWIM onboard CFOSAT.
+You can find the detail description in Hauser et al. 2001.
 There are primarily 5 steps:

 1. [Generating sea surface](https://www.baidu.com);
 2. [Calculating Backscattering Coefficients for each spliting bin](https://www.baidu.com);